dhellmann/pymotw-3/source/array/index.rst

 be of the same primitive type.
 The types supported are all numeric or other fixed-size primitive types such as bytes.

+Refer to :table:`Type Codes for array Members` for some of the supported types.
+The standard library documentation for ``array`` includes a complete list of type codes.

 .. list-table:: Type Codes for array Members
    :header-rows: 1
    :widths: 20 20 30